A complete guide to the Zendesk Facebook integration

 Expert Verified

 Let's be real: your customers are all over Facebook.
 They're dropping comments, sliding into your DMs, and tagging you in posts.
 And they expect you to be right there with them, ready with a fast, helpful answer.
-The trouble is, keeping up with it all can feel like trying to drink from a firehose.
-Messages get missed, customers get annoyed, and your team gets overwhelmed.
+A Zendesk Facebook integration can help you master this channel.
+By connecting the two, you can pull all those social conversations into Zendesk's world-class, organized queue.

-A Zendesk Facebook integration can help you get a handle on the chaos.
-By connecting the two, you can pull all those social conversations into a single, organized queue.
 But there's more than one way to do it.
-You could just centralize your tickets, build some specific, rule-based workflows, or you could deploy an AI that resolves issues on its own.
-This guide will walk you through all three options so you can figure out what makes the most sense for your team.
+You could centralize your tickets with Zendesk's mature native tools, build some specific workflows, or you could deploy a complementary AI that helps resolve issues on its own.
+This guide will walk you through these options so you can find the perfect setup for your team in 2026.

 What is the Zendesk Facebook integration?

-This approach brings a few immediate wins:
+This approach brings several immediate benefits:

 -